 In the previous post in this series, I wrote about adoption’s introduction process, which is one of the most emotional parts.
 What am I saying?
 The whole thing is emotional, from beginning to end, but now we come to making all this permanent.

 When my young man comes home, he will still be recognised by the courts as a child in care – there are so many acronyms for this system that it’s hard to keep track what’s current and what’s considered outdated.
-Even saying “child in care” is undoubtedly out of date, so apologies when I make the same mistake again.
+Even saying “child in care” is undoubtedly out of date, so apologies for any mistakes in the words I use.

 The courts will have made any child removed from their birth family a child in care, and it’s a decision never made lightly; if their home environment is not healthy, a child deserves a new start in life – either through long-term fostering or through adoption.
 They will be given something like a full care order or permanence, depending on what the plans are for them.
 In my son’s case, he was approved for adoption; to start with, he will be on a full care order when living with me, and then the courts change that to an adoption order.